elle-the-dev/git-gopher/README.md

 If you want to add your own commands to the `gg-menu` command, created `~/.gg-options` with the options listed in it, one per line, with the command description separated by `|`.

-Note: Your command cannot contain 2 spaces back to back.
+Note: Commands cannot contain 2 consecutive spaces (`git log`: good, `git  log`: bad).
 The options are formatted using `column` and the two spaces are how the command column is delimited.

 ```
 git dosomething      | Description of my command